Looking for fall things to do with toddlers? Autumn is a magical time of year, filled with vibrant colors, crisp air, and a bountiful harvest.

 They provide an opportunity to create beautiful memories with your toddlers while letting them explore the beauty of fall in an exciting, creative way.

-One of the most classic and beloved fall activities is pumpkin carving.
+One of the most classic and beloved pumpkin activities for toddlers is pumpkin carving.
 This tradition provides a perfect opportunity for your toddlers to express their creativity and engage in sensory play.

 Start by selecting a pumpkin from your backyard or local pumpkin patch.
 Once you’ve found the perfect pumpkin, it’s time to carve!